Christophe and Sylvie Bur do two things. They produce food and they look after and improve the environment. Both are of equal importance.

 Today, they are storing carbon in the trees and sequestering carbon in the soils.
 They are carbon neutral.

 But more than that, they are producing beef that is sustainable.
 For Christophe, being sustainable means more than just being carbon neutral.
-It means produce beef in a way that can be sustained forever without taking any resources away from the planet and from nature.
+It means producing beef in a way that can be sustained forever without taking any resources away from the planet and from nature.

 The natural state the Burs are striving towards focuses on both nature (the environment) and the cattle.